3 Terms to Avoid When Talking About Addiction

 1. Fault

 People suffer from addiction for a variety of reasons, none of them a moral failing, so it’s recommended to avoid using terms like “their fault.”
-Addiction is a disease of the brain – a chemical imbalance – caused by mental health issues, prescription misuse, genetics, and more.
+Addiction is a disease of the brain – a chemical imbalance – caused by mental health issues, prescription drug misuse, genetics, and more.
 Addiction and relapse are not voluntary choices made by individuals, and we should always approach discussions around somebody’s sobriety with empathy and understanding – not blame, fault, or shame

 It’s important to always remember that no matter where someone is in their recovery journey, just starting out or trying again after relapsing, the language we use makes a difference.
 They are people and certain vocabulary phrases, words and comments can be extremely negative, even when you may not mean them in that way.
 We hope that raising awareness about these popular addiction and recovery terms and providing alternative ways to talk about and approach those struggling will help end the stigma surrounding substance use disorders.